 3. Set Limits On The Behavior If Necessary.

 “Look, I need a time-out here.
-I can’t take you continuing yelling at me.
-We can’t carry on this conversation if you are going to continue in this way.
+I can’t take you yelling at me.
+We can’t carry on this conversation if you are going to continue be red-faced and screaming in this way.
 This needs to stop.
-Now!
 You clearly need to cool down and regroup.
-I am going to have to end this discussion for now if you cannot adjust your tone and behavior.
-You need to think how you are speaking to me as this is making it impossible for us to connect.”
+I’m going to have to end this discussion for now if you cannot adjust your tone and behavior.
+You need to think how you are speaking to me, and if it continues in this way, it’s going to make it impossible for us to connect.”

 4. Don’t Go It Alone

-This strategy can be very empowering.
-Many of my clients report an improvement in their relationship immediately by using this simple strategy, which helps build a sense of self-respect and empowerment in a difficult relationship over time.
+It amazes me how empowering this strategy can be.
+Many of my clients report an improvement in their relationship and how using this simple strategy can help build a sense of self-respect and empowerment in a difficult relationship over time.

-However, not everyone feels comfortable, or has success in implementing this strategy without consistent practice and through some professional guidance.
+However, not everyone feels comfortable or has success in implementing this without consistent practice and some professional guidance.
+Some people even say, “Wow I could never do that!”
 As with starting any new habit that is difficult, it takes practice, consistency and some guidance.

-If you are in a relationship and dealing with a difficult/angry partner, please feel free to contact me for a consultation at 401-284-2933.
+If you are in a relationship and dealing with a difficult/angry partner, please feel free to contact me for a consultation.